Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Diagnosis

 UESL presents as an abdominal mass, often with pain or malaise, usually between the ages of 5 and 10 years.
-Widespread infiltration throughout the liver and pulmonary metastasis is common.
+Widespread infiltration throughout the liver and pulmonary metastasis are common.
 It may appear solid or cystic on imaging, frequently with central necrosis.
 Undifferentiated sarcomas, like small cell undifferentiated hepatoblastomas, should be examined for loss of SMARCB1 expression by immunohistochemistry to help rule out rhabdoid tumor of the liver.

 It is important to make the diagnostic distinction between UESL and biliary tract rhabdomyosarcoma because they share some common clinical and pathological features, but treatment differs between the two, as shown in Table 8.[